mckinsey/vizro/vizro-ai/docs/index.md

     <div class="card-content">
       <h5>How-to guides</h5>
       <p>
-        How to run Vizro-AI and frequently asked questions.
+        How to guides about Vizro-AI and frequently asked questions.
       </p>
     </div>
   </div>